Hadri2002/colors/README.md

 **Win method**

 * Method is called once the user has guessed three times, displays their best score and the original color's rgb values

+## Paint
+### Premise
+Simple pixel art, draw anything by switching between a custom color of your choice and randomly generated colors!
+You can also erase your mistakes or adjust the number of pixels on the board.

+kephelye

+### Paint Class
+A class for the base the application.
+During initialization the container of the drawing board and the options are all constructed and stored inside the class fields.

+**Fields**
+* DEFAULT_COLOR - default color of the pencil
+* CLEAR_COLOR - default clearing color of the application
+* DEFAULT_SIZE - the default number of pixels on the board is 16*16
+* DEFAULT_MODE - the default mode is normal coloring mode
+* choices - this array contains the HTMLElement of each coloring option

+* grid - the HTMLElement of the grid container
+* gridElem - the current instance of the GridElem class
+* currentMode - the current coloring mode, it's value is DEFAULT_MODE by default
+* currentColor - the current color of the pencil, it's value is DEFAULT_COLOR by default

+**InitDom method**
+* Creates the backbone of the application by initializing the DOM and adds eventListeners to each option field.
+A default instance of the GridElem class (the drawing board itself) is called.

+**addListenersToGrid**
+* The required eventListeners for painting are added and handled inside this function, so the user can color by dragging and clicking as well.

+**changeColor**
+* If the user changes color on the palette, the currentMode is automatically set to default coloring mode and the currentColor is set to the chosen value.

+**changeToColor**
+* This function handles clicking on "Color" button by changing currentMode to normal and currentColor to the value the palette currently holds.

+**changeToRandom**
+* This function handles clicking on "Random colors" button by changing currentMode to random.

+**changeToErase**
+* This function handles clicking on "Eraser" button by changing currentMode to normal and currentColor to the default clearing color of the class.

+**changeMode**
+* Once one of the previously mentioned options are clicked this method is called to handle the css changes on these buttons.

+### GridElem Class
+A class for the grid/drawing board itself, the painting/clearing logic is handled here as well.

+**Fields**
+* size - contains the current size of the drawing board (number pixels = size*size)
+* grid - the HTMLElement of the grid container
+* domElem - the HTMLElement of the drawing board, the instance of the class itself, appended to the grid
+* mouseDown - if the mouse is held down it's value is true, otherwise it's false by default

+**initDom**
+* Creates the grid in the given size by using gridTemplate and stores the grid and it's each and every small cell as well.
+A mouseDown eventListener is added so the application remembers when it's pressed down.

+**paintGrid**
+* If the mouse is clicked or hovered and pressed down at the same time the function receives the currentMode and currentColor and changes the backgroundColor of the affected small div.
+If the currentMode is random the backgroundColor will be a randomly generated color.

+**clearGrid**
+* This function changes the backgroundColor of every small div inside the grid to default clearing color of the Paint class thus resetting/clearing the drawing board.

+**sendAlert**
+* If the size limit has been exceeded an alert is sent to the user to use a valid value.